dbactual/thomaspaine-www/content/works/letters-on-the-bank.md

-   explicitly and candidly stated to them my reasons for reprobating their conduct, and that at a time when themselves know it was against my interest to do it; and I very freely gave them my opinion (such as it was) that those unjust and despotic proceedings would work their downfall.
+   explicitly and candidly stated to them my reasons for reprobating their conduct, and that at a time when themselves know it was against my interest to do it; and I very freely gave them my opinion (such as it was) that those unjust and despotic proceedings would work their downfal.
 But they were intoxicated with power, government with power, government-mad, too blind to foresee the consequence, and too confident to be advised.
    They trusted to the transitory popularity obtained by delusion, and